 Adeline was thinking that Leontine was developing a domineering streak.
 Leontine thought Adeline was turning into a cheater.

-Meanwhile, Leontine kept on slamming clothes into drawers, moaning to herself as if in a mantra.
+Leontine kept on slamming clothes into drawers, moaning to herself as if in a mantra.

-‘It was ME in the shed, not you!
+‘It was ME in the shed, not you.
 I know what went on between him and me.
 Both of us.
 In the shed.
 Not you.
-I just wanted to remind him that it was ME he kissed, not you!’
+I just wanted to remind him that it was ME he kissed, not you.’

 Adeline had had enough of her sister’s petulance.
-Besides, she began to suspect it was for the benefit of a sequel, more awful in store for her.
+Besides, she began to suspect it was for the benefit of a sequel, more awful, in store for her.

-‘It’s not true’, she burst out in an angry undertone.
-‘It is a disgusting lie!’
+‘It’s not true.’
+She burst out in an angry undertone.
+‘It is a disgusting lie.’

-‘I am not a liar!’
-Leontine shouted back.
+‘I am not a liar,’ Leontine shouted back.

-‘Don’t shout!
-Mum can hear us!’
+‘Don’t shout.
+Mum can hear us.’

 ‘I do not care if she can hear us.
 I don’t care anymore.’